 Table of Contents

-When it comes to reasons to visit Montreal during spring break or anytime of year, all I can say is why not?
-There are so many reasons to visit Montreal, it’s hard where to start.
-For me, Montreal is THE festival city.
+There are many reasons to visit Montreal anytime of year.
+During spring break, Montreal really comes alive.
+It’s also THE festival city.
 There are festivals for movies, comedies, dance, winter and more.
 No matter what time of year you visit there is a festival taking place.

 If entertainment isn’t your thing, how about world class shopping?
 The downtown multi-level underground city allows you to shop at over 1,000 stores without venturing outside.
 With over 30 kilometres of shops, restaurants and hotels, freak spring break storms (rare, I promise!) won’t hamper your visit.
 Not sure where to go?
 You can take an underground city tour.